 Report of Executive Director, Environment.

-RESOLVED – That Members receive the report and note the contents.
+RESOLVED – That Members receive the report and provide feedback.